x1unix/domos-pmea/README.md

 #### Supported Models & Platforms

-Agent supports Ollama (for testing purposes) and Google.
+Agent primerally optimized to run with Google's Gemini but also supports Ollama for testing purposes.

 Model reasoning should be **disabled** as I don't filter `<think>` thougts out of output.